Hajnówka: History

-As a village, it was founded some time in the 16th century as a single house of a forest ward, by a certain Hajno, who was one of the royal officers protecting the Białowieża Forest.
-In 1589 whole forest became a private property of the royal court and the number of forest workers settled in the area started to grow.
+In 1589, the constitution "Ordinato o prowentach królch" divided the royal estates into state and table estates.
+The Białowieża Forest became part of the table estates, designated for the maintenance of the royal court, and was therefore particularly protected.
+A settlement was established in these areas by the Hajnówka Guard, Haynym Heyno, who was granted the Skarbosławka forest in the 18th century by King Augustus II of Saxony (after the river of the same name, a left tributary of the Leśna River).
+Today, it is a road dividing the Dubiny lands from the lands of the villages of Postołowo, Sawiny Gród, and Lipiny.
+This ranger's name soon changed to Hajnowski Bór, and then to Hajnowszczyzna.
+Hajnowszczyzna gained greater importance during the reign of Antoni Tyzenhauz, when around 1775 the Białowieża Forest was divided into 13 guards, with the headquarters of one of them (the Hajnówka guard) located within the present-day city.
 However, the forest protection (it was most probably the first forest reserve in the world) prevented the area from economical growth and so the village was limited to a number of wooden huts at the western end of the forest.
 It mostly shared the history of other similar settlements in the area, including Białowieża itself.

-After the Partitions of Poland of late 18th century the area was annexed by Kingdom of Prussia and Russian Empire in 1795 (the border of the partitioning powers, Prussian and Russian, ran on the territory of today's town).
-In 1807, the Duchy of Warsaw was created, but the territory of Hajnówka (Białystok region) was handed over in full to Russia.
-After the fall of the Duchy of Warsaw in 1815, Hajnówka remained in the hands of tsarist Russia.
-The tsarist authorities abolished the forest protection, but the development of the area did not start.
+After the Third Partition of Poland the area was annexed by Kingdom of Prussia and Russian Empire in 1795 (the border of the partitioning powers, Prussian and Russian, ran on the territory of today's town).
+In 1807, the Duchy of Warsaw was created, but Hajnówka and its surrounding territories (Belostok Oblast) was handed over in full to the Russian Empire.
+After the fall of the Duchy of Warsaw in 1815, Hajnówka remained in the hands of Tsarist Russia.
+The Russian authorities abolished the forest protection, but the development of the area did not start.
 As most of the foresters, who worked in the forest, took part in the November Uprising of 1831 against Russia (500 out of 502 in total), their positions were abolished and the people were exiled to Siberia.
 The protection of the forest was affected.
 The village, as a matter of fact, ceased its existence.
 Protection was reintroduced in 1860 and the village was repopulated with Russian officials.
 In 1888 it became property of the tsarist family.